 Increased latency, degraded network performance, and misdirected Internet traffic are all possible signs of a BGP hijack.
 Many larger networks will monitor BGP updates to ensure their clients do not face latency issues, and a few security researchers do in fact monitor Internet traffic and publish their findings.

 BGP was designed to make the Internet work, and it certainly does that.
 But BGP was not designed with security in mind.
 More secure routing solutions for the Internet as a whole (such as BGPsec) are being developed, but there is no adoption of them yet.
 For the time being, BGP is inherently vulnerable and will remain so.

-Cloudflare has over 175 data centers spread out across the world, all of which broadcast one ASN (AS13335) and the same IP prefixes.
+Cloudflare has data centers in 310 cities spread out across the world, all of which broadcast one ASN (AS13335) and the same IP prefixes.
 This minimizes the number of networks traffic needs to cross in order to reach a Cloudflare-hosted IP addresses.
 As a result, efficient paths to Cloudflare-owned IP addresses are available from almost anywhere in the world.
 For an AS in Japan, the shortest path to a Cloudflare IP may be only a couple of network hops away, ending in a local Japan-based Cloudflare data center.
 In California, traffic could go to the same IP address, hosted within the same Cloudflare AS, and end up reaching it via a Californian data center.

 About web application security